Flag of Cook County, Illinois

 The flag of Cook County, Illinois, nicknamed "I Will", consists of a light blue pall with a green border on a field of white.
-Six red stars with seven points each sit in a circle at the flag's hoist side.
+Six red stars with seven points each sit in a circle at the flag's hoist side, drawing cues from the city flag and other symbols of the county seat of Chicago and its in-county suburbs.

 Cook County is the largest county in Illinois by population.
-The current flag was adopted on June 14, 2022 (Flag Day), and was designed by Andrew Duffy, a student at Glenbrook South High School, with the guidance of graphic designer Martin Burciaga from the Cook County Bureau of Administration.
+The current flag was adopted on June 14, 2022 (Flag Day).
+Winning a competition among almost 300 entries, the flag was designed by Drew Duffy, then a student at Glenbrook South High School, with the guidance of graphic designer Martin Burciaga from the Cook County Bureau of Administration.

 Symbolism

 The flag design is as follows: